richardwaynefedorajr/DesignPatternsCpp/docs/README.md

 ## Bridge.h/cpp
 Implementation of the bridge design pattern, in which the interface and implementation specifics for creating fishing lures are abstracted behind LureType and LureCharacteristic base classes

+In test implementation (main.cpp), prefer std::unique_ptr for LureType instantiation because in a real application, another object instance may need to manage the resource using a base class pointer

 ## CoR.h/cpp
 Implementation of the chain of responsibility design pattern, in which a base class manages a pointer to the next object instance in the chain of responsibiity for processing fast food orders